 CAN I ADOPT IF I HAVE A CRIMINAL RECORD?

 A criminal background check is required for all household members age 16 and over.
 The State of Alaska has established barrier crime guidelines that prevent adults with certain criminal histories from becoming foster or adoptive parents.
 However, minor or historic offenses may be allowed depending on the circumstance and proof of rehabilitation.
-Parents can contact the Alaska Office of Children’s Services or their home study writer to inquire about their specific criminal history.
+Parents can contact the Alaska Office of Children’s Services licensing department to inquire about their specific criminal history.